Conquer and divide: how social media platforms flipped the strategy for profit

 Algorithms implement strategies, but to which solution do they converge?
 Is it “maximize people’s love for each other”?
 Is it “make people more erudite”?
 Is it “promote articles that make people think”?
 Or is it more like “maximise the time people spend on the platform” and “maximise profit”?
 Given that it IS more than reasonable that businesses act to optimize profits, we should start wondering where does this stop, where is the line of decency and how far have companies stepped over it.

-Years and years of engineering perfected a machine whose goal parted ways from users' intents for a long, long time to silently become to gather and sell users' data, amplify polarizing topics to a flaming point by driving opinions to one of two poles, lock the users in by using psychological tricks (see Facebook apologises for psychological experiments on users and How Facebook Stole Your Psychological Profile) We have seen it with election campaign scandals, we keep seeing it on every single topic.
+Years and years of engineering perfected a machine whose goal parted ways from users' intents to silently turn into a cold, impersonal artefact programmed to gather and sell users' data, amplify polarizing topics to a flaming point by driving opinions to one of two poles, lock the users in by using psychological tricks (see Facebook apologises for psychological experiments on users and How Facebook Stole Your Psychological Profile) and even change your opinion about an issue.
+We have seen it with election campaign scandals (Cambrige Analytica) and we keep seeing across all possible topics.

 It’s now in the open.
-About all social media platforms were found to be carriers of such strategies and yet most of us just don’t mind and keep going about debating and spending hours scrolling down, being hooked to these time grinders, turning from users to ‘useds’.
+All most popular social media platforms were found to have implemented such strategies to some extent and yet most of us just don’t mind and keep debating and spending hours scrolling down, staying hooked to these time grinders, turning from users to ‘useds’.

 In my opinion those who do participate often in online debates should consider that the person they are enraged against online is more likely than they think to be a good friend of theirs in real life.
 And, let’s not be naive, by contrast, the person they think to be a good ally may be a despicable bully in real life.
 The polarized version they know through the lens of media isn’t the full reality and we all seem to have lost this vision.